-Module Convenor: Prof. Ray Kiely
+Module Convenor: Prof Raymond Kiely

-Description: The module provides students with a detailed examination - and critique - of theories of globalisation and assessment of contemporary globalising processes.
-It examines these influences through detailed analysis of contemporary manifestations of globalisation, including the study of global production and commodity chains, state-market relations, the nature and direction of capital flows, patterns of global inequality, international institutions and global governance, questions of cultural homogenisation/imperialism, the US state and globalisation and East Asia and globalisation, and anti-globalisation.
+Description: The module provides students with a detailed examination - and critique - of theories of globalisation and an assessment of contemporary globalising processes.
+It examines these influences through a detailed analysis of contemporary manifestations of globalisation, including the study of global production and commodity chains, state-market relations, the nature and direction of capital flows, patterns of global inequality, international institutions and global governance, questions of cultural homogenisation/imperialism, the US state and globalisation and East Asia and globalisation, and anti-globalisation.
 The module aims to provide students with a well-rounded understanding of the globalisation debate, and how this relates to contemporary international and global political issues.

 Item 2: 70% Essay (3000 words)